cpraveen/numa/minimax.md

 +++

 :::{prf:remark}
-A large Lebesgue constant also means there is possibility of large errors arising due to errors in data.
+A large Lebesgue constant also means there is possibility of large errors in computation arising due to errors in data.
 If the function value is not known accurately and there is an error, then we are evaluating

 $$
 \tilde p(x) = \sum_{j=0}^m (f_j + \epsilon_j) \ell_j(x)